vuejs/docs/src/api/composition-api.md

 ### `isReadonly`

-Check if an object is a readonly proxy created by `readonly`.
+Checks if an object is a readonly proxy created by `readonly`.

 ## Advanced Reactivity APIs

 ### `customRef`

-Create a customized ref with explicit control over its dependency tracking and update triggering.
-It expects a factory function.
-The factory function receives `track` and `trigger` functions as arguments and should return an object with `get` and `set`.
+Creates a customized ref with explicit control over its dependency tracking and updates triggering.
+It expects a factory function, which receives `track` and `trigger` functions as arguments and should return an object with `get` and `set`.

 - Example using a custom ref to implement debounce with `v-model`: